levicole/refinerycms/_posts/2010-02-06-how-to-contribute-to-refinery-tutorials.markdown

     { % highlight ruby % }
     Code goes here
     { % endhighlight % }
-* Take a look at other examples in the _posts folder
+* Take a look at other examples in the "\_posts" folder

 ## Submit the tutorial